NNPC denies conducting recruitment exercise

 The Corporation in a statement said “it is not not true and the public should disregard it in its entirety”.

-The national oil company added: “Whenever NNPC decides to conduct a recruitment exercise, it will announce this to the public through authentic public communication channels including the NNPC’s website”.
+The national oil company added: “Whenever NNPC decides to conduct a recruitment exercise, it will announce this to the public through authentic public communication channels including the NNPC’s website (www.nnpcgroup.com)”.